Smooth trunkfish: Distribution

 The smooth trunkfish is found down to a depth of about 50 m on coral reefs and over sandy seabeds in the Caribbean Sea, Gulf of Mexico and the western Atlantic Ocean.
 The range extends from Canada and the Gulf of Maine southwards to Brazil.

 Biology

 The smooth trunkfish is normally solitary but sometimes moves around in small groups.
-It uses its protuberant lips to expel a jet of water which disturbs the sandy seabed and reveals any shallowly buried benthic invertebrates.
-It feeds on small molluscs, polychaete worms, acorn worms, peanut worms, small crustaceans, sponges and tunicates.
+It uses its protuberant lips to expel a jet of water in order to disturb the sandy seabed and reveal any shallowly buried benthic invertebrates, which it then feeds on.
+Molluscs, polychaete worms, acorn worms, peanut worms, small crustaceans, sponges and tunicates are among the invertebrates that this fish consumes.

-Uses
+Human interactions

 In some regions, the smooth trunkfish is caught for human consumption.
 It is also sometimes kept in reef aquaria.
-Caution needs to be used however as it produces a toxic substance, ostracitoxin, in mucous secretions from the skin.
-When the fish is stressed this is liberated into the water and some aquarium tanks and systems have been poisoned by this with the loss of all the other animal inhabitants.
+Caution needs to be used, however, as it is capable of producing a toxic substance, ostracitoxin, in mucous secretions from the skin.
+When the fish is stressed, this is released into the water, and there have been examples of aquarium systems being poisoned by this, resulting in the loss of all other animal inhabitants.